 Alrighty then, let’s start with the fundamentals…

-What is an Email Promotion?
+What Is An Email Promotion?

-An email promotion is a series of emails (usually 2-6 but sometimes more) that you send to your list over a specific time period in order to promote a deal(s) or special offer.
+An email promotion is a series of emails (usually 2-6 but sometimes more) that you send to your list over a specific time period in order to promote special deal or offer.

-- Sending out a predetermined number of emails
+- Have a predetermined number of emails

 - For the purpose of generating $$$